 SatGear 57cm Portable Satellite Caravan Travel Kit

 The Satgear NK60R Satellite High Definition Mini Dish Kit is a high-quality solution to your caravan TV viewing needs.
 This is a full package and includes everything you need to get going (except for an HD TV).

 The 57cm Zone 2 dish is high quality and can be mounted on the included tripod making alignment easy.
 Both the dish and tripod are small and compact, which make it simple to move into position.
 When the tripod is not in use, you can simply collapse it while it also has a hole and pegs which allow you to anchor it to the ground.

 Also included is a receiver that you connect to the dish which then feeds the signal into your TV to show your newly found TV channels.

-This means that when you’re caravanning, you can watch almost the identical programmes that you would watch at home with the picture quality and sound to match.
+This means that when you’re caravanning, you can watch almost identical programmes to what you would watch at home – with the picture quality and sound to match.

 If you’ve already got a television, then you’ll have the dilemma of whether to trust your aerial to give you a clear picture or whether you should invest in a satellite dish.

 The problem with aerial is that the reliability can vary depending on your location, which can bring issues if you’re regularly moving location.

 A mobile satellite can supply you with a high-quality signal regardless of your location and all increases the number of channels that you’ll be able to discover.